 J.J.
 Abrams is cool under pressure.
 He ought to be — the dynamic filmmaker seeks it out, stands under it with grace.
 How else to explain the steel nerves of a director who takes control — all by himself — of the world’s two most beloved space epics — Star Trek and Star Wars?
 Well if you’re William Shatner you’d call Abrams a “pig” for hogging up Hollywood’s claim on outer space.
 But Abrams remains undaunted by Captain Kirk‘s assessment of his voracity.
 Because, look, he’s got about a billion people to satisfy with his next project, Star Wars: The Force Awakens.
 Abrams’ steel nerves can’t get jittery over Shatner’s opinion.

 Talking to Howard Stern, Abrams said he took Shatner’s porcine comment as a badge of honor, but also that he thought Shatner was saying it “in a semi-joking way.”
 (Isn’t that the way Shatner says everything?)
-Showing what Abrams him to the top of Hollywood --besides his skill behind the camera -- he then confidently said it’s possible Shatner might he “100 percent right” before revealing the real animus behind Kirk’s kerfuffle.
-“If I cast him in Star Trek,” Abrams told Stern, he probably wouldn’t have said that."The BEST SALES on Amazon NOW ]
+Showing what Abrams him to the top of Hollywood –besides his skill behind the camera — he then confidently said it’s possible Shatner might he “100 percent right” before revealing the real animus behind Kirk’s kerfuffle.
+“If I cast him in Star Trek,” Abrams told Stern, he probably wouldn’t have said that.”Up to 70% off on Hottest Amazon Deals]